piotrowski-j46/Forecasting-Loan-Repayment/README.md

   - Frequency Encoding: Used to capture signal from low-frequency categories.
 - Discretization & Binning:
   - Rounding continuous values (to ones and tens) and grouping them into bins.
 This approach successfully extracted a clean, non-linear signal where linear correlations were near zero.
 - Hyperparameter Optimization (HPO): Tuned the model using Optuna, focusing on reducing feature redundancy and preventing overfitting.
-The final model utilizes extremely low L1/L2 regularization and a restricted max_bin size to force better generalization.

 # Final Model (Ensemble)

 The solution is powered by XGBoost.
 Instead of relying on a single "lucky" model, I implemented a variance-reduction architecture: